SpektraSystems/Check-Point-Labs/README.md

 # Check-Point-Labs

-# Accessing Hands-on Labs CCSE/CCSA
+# Accessing Hands-on Labs Check Point CCSE/CCSA

 # Overview
 This lab guide will help you in getting started on accessing the hands-on lab infrastructure for